 The top of the atheroma forms a hard plaque.
 This may rupture through its endothelial lining exposing a collagen-rich cap.
 Platelets aggregate on this exposed collagen forming a thrombus that may occlude or severely narrow the vessel.
 Alternatively, the thrombus may break lose, embolising to infarct a distant vessel.

-The signs and symptoms of ACS are those of myocardial ischaemia and an elevated autonomic (sympathetic) response.
-However, some patients may have a ‘silent MI’.
-This is typically seen in elderly and diabetic patients.
+The signs and symptoms of ACS are related to myocardial ischaemia and an elevated autonomic (sympathetic) response.

 ACS necessitates a quick and accurate diagnostic process combining history, examination, ECG results and laboratory findings (e.g. cardiac enzymes).